ngbsn/ngbsn.github.io/blogs/sample-spring-boot-jms-transaction-ibm-mq.md

 ## Overview

-This article shows how to create a Spring JMS Listener.
-To achieve transactions, we shall be using the Transaction Management from Spring Framework and for the messaging system we shall be using IBM MQ.
+This article shows how to create a Spring JMS Listener with transactional support.
+To achieve transactions, we shall be using the Transaction
+Management from Spring Framework and for the messaging system we shall be using IBM MQ.
 The following example shows a simple Spring Boot application receiving a message from an IN QUEUE on the JMSListener and